 Grams to Tablespoons Converter

-If you're struggling with grams and tbsp conversion, look no further - this grams to tablespoons calculator has everything you could ever need when dealing with simple cooking measurement conversions.
+If you're struggling with grams and tbsp conversion, look no further - this grams to tablespoons converter has everything you could ever need when dealing with simple cooking measurement conversions.
 We don't always have a kitchen scale close at hand (or it's not accurate enough when dealing with small weights, or we're just too lazy to use it), so volume units are preferable, especially for liquids.
 Scroll down, and you'll find out not only how to convert flour tablespoons to grams but also how many calories are in 1 tbsp of butter or maple syrup.

 Grams to tablespoons, tablespoon to grams conversion

 Assume we'd like to:

 Convert the amount of sugar in grams to tablespoons in the blink of an eye;

 Switch the ingredient and quickly find out how many grams are in a tablespoon of salt; or

 Change the butter tablespoon to grams.

 Sounds cool, but how to do it?
 Just follow these simple steps:

 - Select the ingredient from the drop-down list.
 Let's pick olive oil - choose oil from the list, and then a second box appears; this is where you can select olive oil.

 - Enter the amount of product.
-Assume we want to use the grams to tablespoons calculator the other way round - we have three tablespoons of olive oil, and we'd like to know how much it approximately weights.
+Assume we want to use the grams to tablespoons converter the other way round - we have three tablespoons of olive oil, and we'd like to know how much it approximately weights.
 Type 3 into the tbsp box.

 - Here you go!
 Now we know that three tablespoons of olive oil weigh around 41 grams.

 If you want a quick comparison, use the table below that sums up how much one tablespoon of different products weights: